raganwald-deprecated/homoiconic/2012/08/method-decorators-and-combinators-in-coffeescript.md

 [avg]: http://www.paulgraham.com/avg.html "Beating the Averages--Paul Graham"

 The disadvantage of this thinking in one language and writing in another is that sometimes we are blind to a language's own features and styles that are equally or even more powerful than the language we find comfortable to use.
-It may be apocryphal, but supposedly this is evident when someone uses a `for` loop in Ruby instead of `.each`, `.map`, or `.inject` to iterate over a collection.
-I'm not 100% convinced that using `for` is always bad thing, but I've certainly seen a similar thing in SQL where people sometimes write out stored procedures with loops when they could have learned how to use SQL's relational calculus to obtain the same results.
+I've seen this in SQL where people sometimes write out stored procedures with loops when they could have learned how to use SQL's relational calculus to obtain the same results.

-So my thesis is that when you go from one language to another, it's fine to bring your best stuff, but not at the expense of ignoring the good things that the new language does well.
-Ruby-flavoured CoffeeScript might be wonderful.
-A Ruby program in CoffeeScript syntax, not so nice.
+When I go from one language to another, it's fine to try bring my best stuff, but not at the expense of ignoring the good things that the new language does well.
+Ruby-informed CoffeeScript might be wonderful.
+A Ruby program in CoffeeScript, not so nice.

 Enough hand-waving, let's discuss a specific example!